The 9 Best Ways to Test Blood Sugar Levels

 Pre-Diabetes

 You may not know this, but prediabetes is actually much more common than you might think.
 If you are experiencing the symptoms above, you likely are living in a pre-diabetic state.
-Insulin resistance is characteristic of pre-diabetes which it is estimated that about 18% of all Americans are currently experiencing it (5).
+Insulin resistance is characteristic of pre-diabetes and it is estimated that about 18% of all Americans are currently experiencing it (5).

 Clinically, prediabetes is diagnosed when you test blood sugar and fasting blood glucose is between 100-126 mg/dl.
 Ideally, you would want this number to be less than 90 mg/dl.
 I am going to cover how to test blood sugar for yourself in a moment.